luispuerto/luispuerto-net/_posts/2018-01-18-convert-you-pi-in-an-airplay-receiver.md

   - macOS
   - raspberry pi
 ---
-I recently needed to convert my Raspberry Pi 3 into a AirPlay receiver because I didn&#8217;t have any of my [AirPort Express](https://www.apple.com/lae/airport-express/) at hand and I wanted to play just music –not the entire collection of sounds my computer produce– on one of my old [Hi-Fi Self Stereo System](https://en.wikipedia.org/wiki/Shelf_stereo).
+I recently needed to convert my Raspberry Pi 3 into a AirPlay receiver because I didn't have any of my [AirPort Express](https://www.apple.com/lae/airport-express/) at hand and I wanted to play just music –not the entire collection of sounds my computer produce– on one of my old [Hi-Fi Self Stereo System](https://en.wikipedia.org/wiki/Shelf_stereo).
 So I searched on the internet and saw that it was totally possible to do it and I try it.
 I used as a source this [article](https://pimylifeup.com/raspberry-pi-airplay-receiver/) and I want share with you what steps I specifically followed.

 # Preliminaries

-Let&#8217;s download some packages we are going to need as dependencies.
+Let's download some packages we are going to need as dependencies.

 <pre class="lang:sh decode:true" title="Update the system and download some dependencies">$ sudo apt-get update && upgrade</pre>